ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 In summary, this profile specifies the following functionalities.

-1. A Client obtains the authorization to participate in a pub-sub topic at the Broker with certain permissions.
-This pertains operations defined in {{I-D.ietf-core-coap-pubsub}} for taking part in pub/sub group communication with CoAP.
+1. A Client obtains the authorization to participate in a pub/sub topic at the Broker with certain permissions.
+This pertains operations defined in {{I-D.ietf-core-coap-pubsub}} for taking part in pub/sub communication with CoAP.

 2. A Client obtains the authorization to join a security group with certain permissions.
-This allows the Client to obtain from the KDC the group keying material for communicating with other group members, i.e., to protect end-to-end and verify the content published at the Broker on pub/sub topics associated with the security group.
+This allows the Client to obtain from the KDC the group keying material for communicating with other group members, i.e., to protect end-to-end and verify the content published at the Broker on topics associated with the security group.

 3. A Client obtains from the KDC the authentication credentials of other group members, and provides the KDC with its own (updated) authentication credential.